P-ks/Sliding-Carouse/README.md

 # Sliding-Carouse

-try forking it in your system
+to fork it into your system :-

-run "npm install" on ternimal
+run "npm install" on terminal

 npm run dev

-ypur server is ready on port 5173
+your server is ready on port 5173